-The Aragonese and Catalonian Pyrenees in Northern Spain is the home of most of this countries leading ski resorts although the Sierra Nevada located in the heart of Andalucia in Southern Spain ranks amongst one the most popular.
+The Aragonese and Catalonian Pyrenees in Northern Spain are home to most of the countries leading ski resorts although the Sierra Nevada located in the heart of Andalucia in Southern Spain ranks amongst the best.
 There is also an enviable choice of ski resorts near Madrid, Galicia, Leon and Cantabria in the north west and La Rioja and Teruel in the mid north.

-For the winter sports and skiing enthusiasts Spain currently offers some 1.000 kilometres of quality marked trails and slopes situated in over 36 superb ski resorts half of which are proud owners of the Q awards for their quality tourism facilities and services offered.
-And all this set in a country that is second only to Switzerland with the greatest amount of mountains.
+For the winter sports and skiing enthusiasts Spain currently offers over1.000 kilometres of quality marked trails and slopes situated in over 36 ski resorts, half of which are proud owners of the Q awards for their quality tourism facilities and services offered.
+And all this set in a country that is ranked only second to Switzerland when it comes to the greatest number of mountains.

-Spain may not presently be in the league of the some of the Swiss, Austrian French and even some Italian resorts however the tide is definitely turning
+Spain may not presently be in the league of the some of the Swiss, Austrian or French ski resorts however the tide is definitely turning

-as Spain becomes one of the best value ski destinations in the EEC.
+as Spain becomes one of the best value ski destinations in Europe.

-Value for money with resorts offering quality slopes, trails, facilities, snow-making equipment, ski schools, winter sports activities, ski hotels and great food are slowly making this country a hot spot for ski and winter sports enthusiasts.
+Quality slopes, trails, facilities, snow-making equipment, ski schools, winter sports activities, ski hotels, and great food make Spain a hot ski and winter sports destination.

 Ski And Winter Sports Travel

-Being relatively new in the market, the resorts offer excellent value for money for the use of the facilities.
-The lower pricing is one of the advantages that is making skiing in Spain an attractive destination for many visitors has over their famous counterparts in Austria, Switzerland and France.
+The lower pricing is one of the advantages that is making skiing in Spain an more attractive destination over it's more illustrious counterparts in Austria, Switzerland and France.

 There is the added advantage that many of budget airlines fly to most arts of Spain, which makes it cheaper and convenient for tourists to reach the ski stations in Spain than other countries.